 Cornelius Christoffersen married Birthe Marie Andreasen on 04 Oct 1888 in Svelvik, Vestfold, Norway at Svelvik Church.
 Best men at the wedding were Birthe's uncle, Jens Christian Olsen Ruud and friend & fellow mate of Cornelius, Hans Christian Killingstad.6 The couple were childhood neighbors, growing up just a few houses apart from each other.

 In the coming years as the family grew, they moved.
 Never far, the family jumped from one side of the street to the other.
 They lived at house 11a in 1889, house 20 at Oscar's baptism in 1891, at house 23 from 1893 to 1900, and house 21 in 1903.
 Cornelius was doing well enough for himself that he was able to employ a nanny to help Birthe with the growing number of children while he was away at sea.
 In 1900 it is noted that Cornelius not only employed a nanny but the nanny's daughter worked around the house as well.8 (All of these residences were no more than a stone's throw from his mother's home, 19a.)

 In 1901, Cornelius was offered the opportunity to officer the crew of a new ship destined for the China trade.
 Jumping at the chance, he sold his boat the "Jens Ruffen" in 1902 for $4000 and took boat owner Bruusgaard Kiøsterud up on his offer to captain his shipping vessel.4, 5, C

 After four years at sea, Cornelius made a decision to put the shipping industry on hold and took up carpentry.
 After consulting with Birthe's relatives in America, he decided to take a trip to the United States for the summer to explore the possibility of immigration.
-On the 21 Jun 1906, Cornelius arrived in America to visit with Birthe's siblings and get the grand tour of the Cleveland area.9
+On the 21 Jun 1906, Cornelius arrived in America to visit with Birthe's siblings and get the grand tour of the Cleveland area and the local economy.9